Mu2e/Offline/DQMHelpers/README.md

 DAQ-level mapping and silently mask an unpacker configured without it; instead a ROC 4 arriving here lands off-axis and raises the warning below.

-`h1_channelsLastEwt`, the rolling EWT-window occupancy, has no full-CRV equivalent and would need rebasing onto the CRVId convention.
+`h1_channelsLastEwt`, the rolling EWT-window occupancy, is booked only with `fillLivePlots` and has no full-CRV equivalent.
 Irrelevant while KPP is the only CRV that exists.

 `dtVsFeb` is booked in both modes; its x-axis follows the same geography (`nFebIdBins()`) so it stays legible rather than reserving 450 bins for FEBs